github-deepak-singh/babitz-backend/README.md

-### babitz-backend
+# babitz-backend
-# babkend microservices for babitz.
+### backend microservices for babitz.
 An open source food ordering platform as a service.
 This application is generated using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) with the [initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).